TJor-L/BearBazaar/README.md

 - [ ] Update learning progress.
 - [ ] Introduce frontend and backend logic.
 - [ ] Discuss a unified code format and commit message format.
+- [ ] if possible design the project structure according to P0 and P1